 Minnesota Hockey's Fair Play system holds all stakeholders in youth hockey accountable for their actions by rewarding proper behavior and penalizing improper behavior.

 When using the Fair Play system, each team can earn an extra "Fair Play" point in the standings for playing the game with good sportsmanship.
-To earn its Fair Play point, none of the following can occur: exceed the penalty minute threshold established for that level of play, a coach is assessed a Game Misconduct or Match Penalty, a spectator/game official is requested to leave the arena by a referee, or a player receives a Game Misconduct for an obscene gesture or offensive/hateful/discriminatory language.
+To earn its Fair Play point, none of the following can occur: exceed the penalty minute threshold established for that level of play, a coach is assessed a Game Misconduct or Match Penalty, a spectator/game official is requested to leave the arena by a referee, or a player receives a Match penalty for an obscene gesture or offensive/hateful/discriminatory language.

 Research has shown that Fair Play increases sportsmanship, accountability and player safety without compromising hockey's competitive aspects.